On the Number of Cosmic Strings: Discussion and results

-As regards the dark energy variants of the standard cosmology, a different choice of the equation-of-state parameter implies increasing or decreasing distances and hence volumes defined through such distances.
-These volume effects are due to a different expansion rate: phantom models have always a larger volume than the $\Lambda$CDM model since the expansion rate is larger, while quintessence models have a smaller volume than the $\Lambda$CDM model being the expansion rate lower.
+Regarding the dark energy variants of the standard cosmology, a different choice of the equation-of-state parameter implies increasing or decreasing distances and hence volumes defined through such distances.
+These volume effects are due to a different expansion rate: phantom models have always a larger volume than the $\Lambda$CDM model since the expansion rate is larger, while quintessence models have a smaller volume than the $\Lambda$CDM model, being the expansion rate lower.
 As a consequence, one can only find an increased or decreased number of string segments, being the characteristic length scale of the network unaltered.
 The number of string segments for $w \in \left\{-1.5, -1, -0.5\right\}$ is presented in Table 2.

-As we can see from Figure 1, $B(z)$ is slightly dependent of $w$ and a comparison of the results obtained in the two ranges of $z$ (Table 2) points out that at very small redshifts it makes no substantial difference whether we use the $\Lambda$CDM or some other CDM model.
-Therefore for the considerations that follow, which apply to small values of redshift, for definiteness, we refer to the $\Lambda$CDM cosmology, but they can be easily extended to the above mentioned variants.
+As we can see from Figure 1, $N(z)$ is strongly dependent on $w$.
+The graph refers to NG strings but the trend is the same, decreased by a factor of about 4, for AH strings.
+A comparison of the results obtained in the two ranges of the optical sources, up to $z = 7$, and radio surveys, which covers all $z$ up to last scattering time, points out that the distribution of string segments could be sufficient to leave detectable signals through gravitational lensing and in the CMB radiation for NG strings, whatever the expansion rate. \\

+The density of step-like temperature discontinuities in the CMB radiation (KS effect) produced by cosmic strings crossing the last scattering surface is determined by the number density of string segments in that volume.
+On the other hand, deviations from the ideal condition on the string orientation $\hat{k} \cdot (\hat{\beta_{s}}\times \hat{s}) = 1$ (where $\hat{k}$, $\hat{s}$ and $\hat{\beta_{s}}$ are respectively the unit vectors along the line of sight, the string and its direction of motion), leading to:

+(where $\gamma_{s}$ is the Lorentz factor for the string segment) imply that not all of the string segments distributed in the last scattering surface may leave detectable signatures on the CMB radiation and that in the most favorable case the amplitude $\delta T /T$ of the temperature fluctuations would be an order of magnitude lower than the adiabatic fluctuations ($\sim 10^{-5}$).
+In fact, the two positive factors less than one, which appear at the right side of equation (\ref{eqn:31}) when $\hat{\beta_{s}}$, the string direction $\hat{s}$ and the line of sight are not mutually perpendicular, could render very difficult to have a statistics of signals significant and identifiable unambiguously as sourced by such cosmic strings, especially if the underlying cosmological model is a quintessence model and the string evolution is described by the AH model.